broadinstitute/seqr/seqr/README.md

         - to run tests, run:  `make test`

     - design notes:
-        - datasets, individuals, families can only exist in 0 or 1 projects.
-Adding them to 2 or more projects would add a lot of complexity with either creating copies of the mutable fields or managing permissions and edits from different projects

         - permissions
-            - Django-Guardian is a popular django auth extension for object-level permissions.
+            - seqr uses Django-Guardian - a popular django auth extension for managing object-level permissions.

-            - Objects for which permissions can be set via Guardian: Project (uses Groups), LocusList, Individual, and Dataset
+            - Objects with permission control:
+                 Project (user Groups are used to grant/revoke permissions for project collaborators to view other ) Dataset
+                    - user uploads a dataset
+                      - creates Dataset model and Sample models
+                      - grants them permission to connect sample(s) to individuals in a projects
+                    - user adds sample(s) to project - links the project to the individual
+                       -
+                 LocusList
+                      -

             - use CAN_VIEW Project permissions group to add LocusLists (and any other objects that have their own permissions) to projects, since you anyway have to grant CAN_VIEW permissions for this object to the project's CAN_VIEW group of users, it seems fine to also just use it to decide which gene lists are visible to the user when they search a project.
 This mechanism can be used to share any